-After several GNSO reviews, the ICANN Board Governance Committee (BGC) created a working group (WG) to consider the results of the reviews and recommend a comprehensive proposal to improve the effectiveness of the GNSO, including its policy activities, structure, operations and communications.
-The BGC WG produced a comprehensive set of recommendations: "BGC WG Report on GNSO Improvements," that were approved by the full Board.1 This report has been extensively referred to in preparing these recommendations.
+The ICANN Board Governance Committee (BGC) created a working group (the BGC WG) to consider the results of the reviews and recommend a comprehensive proposal to improve the effectiveness of the GNSO, including its policy activities, structure, operations and communications.
+This BGC WG produced a comprehensive set of recommendations: The "Report of the Board Governance Committee GNSO Review Working Group on GNSO Improvements" (hereinafter the BGC Report) that were approved by the full Board in July 2008.
+1

-As a follow up to the above referred report, the GNSO Council formed two steering committees, the Operations Steering Committee (OSC) and the Policy Process Steering Committee (PPSC).
+As a follow up to Board approval of many BGC Report recommendations, the GNSO Council formed two steering committees, the Operations Steering Committee (OSC) and the Policy Process Steering Committee (PPSC).
 The OSC formed three work teams, one of which is the OSC Constituency Operations Team, subsequently called the OSC Constituency and Stakeholder Group Operations Team (OSC CSG Work Team).

-The OSC CSG Work Team, with ICANN staff support, created a Work Plan and broke it down into Tasks.
-Task 2 directed the Work team to develop a global outreach program to broaden participation in current constituencies.2 It should be noted that when the BGC WG made its initial recommendations, the concept of Stakeholder Groups (SGs) as part of the GNSO structure had not yet been implemented.
+The OSC CSG Work Team, with ICANN staff support, created a Work Plan and broke it down into specific tasks.
+Task 2 directed the work team to develop recommendations for a global outreach program to broaden participation in current constituencies.2 It should be noted that when the BGC WG made its initial recommendations, the concept of Stakeholder Groups (SGs) as part of the GNSO structure had not yet been implemented.
 Since then SGs have been implemented within the GNSO structure along with Constituencies.
 Thus, unless otherwise stated, these recommendations apply to both Constituencies and Stakeholder Groups.